Mohamed1226/flutter_starter/README.md

 10- ready error handle
 11- ready validators to use
 12- DI with get_it package
-13- Using JsonSerializable to generate models example in (app_url_model file)
+13- Using JsonSerializable to generate models example in (app_url_model file) if you need to add new changes just run this command after editing
+    dart run build_runner build --delete-conflicting-outputs 14- Using fvm (flutter version manager)

 # note